Oluwachidi/oluwachidi_chidi/_posts/2020-01-29-Customer Analytics Dashboard.md

 <h4>KPI for each Customer Segements</h4>
-<p>All the customers have been categorised into four segements(i.e Consumer, Corporate, Home office and Small Business) and the performance index is a DISTINCTCOUNT of each customer orders fitered as per thier segements</p>
+<p>All the customers have been categorised into four segements(i.e Consumer, Corporate, Home office and Small Business) and the performance index is a DISTINCTCOUNT of each customer orders filtered as per thier segements</p>
 <img src="https://i.ibb.co/zhStV5h/Customer-Segements.jpg" width="800" alt="Customer-Segements" border="0">